andreasabel/inCode/entry/lenses-products-prisms-sums.md

 Special Thanks
 --------------

-I am very humbled to be supported by an amazing community on [Patreon](https://www.patreon.com/justinle/overview), who make it possible for me to devote time to research and writing these posts.
-Very special thanks to my supporter at the "Amazing" level, Sam Stites! :)
+I am very humbled to be supported by an amazing community, who make it possible for me to devote time to research and writing these posts.
+Very special thanks to my supporter at the "Amazing" level on \[patron\]\[\], Sam Stites! :)

 [^1]: All of this is disregarding the notorious "bottom" value that inhabits
     every type.